New Blog Coming Soon! I swear...

 Cardenio is a character in Don Quixote.
 And the play is likely based on him.

-that was a similar story.
+Now, on the other hand, there are theories that the King's Men owned a play that was a similar story.
 And this was when Shakespeare and Fletcher were collaborating, so it is possible.
 And we do know that in 1613 that the King's Men were commissioned to perform a play called "Cardenno".
 Other than that, nothing is known about this play.

-One writer, Lewis Theobald, published a play in 1728 called Double Falsehood which he claims is based on the original manuscripts of
+One writer, Lewis Theobald, published a play in 1728 called Double Falsehood which he claims is based on the original manuscripts of Cardenio.

 Jury is still out on that one.
 Because the play is only "Shakespearean" in it's plot, and that can easliy be doctored up by any writer with skills.
 Or not.
 Having a heartbroken, raped female dress as a boy and join a group of shepherds, who try to rape her, and then she goes back and marries her repentant rapist isn't Shakespearean.
 That's some Titus shit.
 And this play is way past Will's Titus phase.